blindreaper/PokemonGo-Map/docs/extras/Spawnpoint-Scanning.md

 where if YOURFILE is the file containing the spawns.

-if YOURFILE.json does not exist, it will be created from the colleted spawn data in the database, however if you want for it to only use some of the data in the database, you can use the flags:
+if YOURFILE.json does not exist, it will be created from the collected spawn data in the database, however if you want for it to only use some of the data in the database, you can use the flags:

 ```
 -ne "LAT,LNG"